martinzink/minifi-native-rs/README.md

 ## Project Philosophy
  - **Safety First**: Leverage Rust's compile-time guarantees to prevent common bugs like null pointers, buffer overflows, and data races.
- - **Zero-Cost Abstraction**: The safe API wrapper is designed to compile down with zero runtime overhead compared to writing raw C FFI code.
+ - **Zero-Cost Abstraction**: The safe API wrapper is designed to compile down with zero runtime overhead compared to writing raw C code.
  - **Ergonomics**: Provide a clean, idiomatic Rust API that is a pleasure to use.
 Developers should not need to think about unsafe code or C++ interoperability.
  - **Testability**: Every component of a processor's logic should be unit-testable in a pure Rust environment, without needing a C++ host.
  - **Cross Platform**: The library should work on all platforms that are supported by [Apache NiFi MiNiFi C++](https://github.com/apache/nifi-minifi-cpp)